 The differences between Tilak and Agarkar, however, laid in their priorities for the nation which has come to define the legacy of Agarkar.
 Tilak focused on the primacy of political freedom with a conservative approach towards social reform while for Agarkar, social reform came ahead of political freedom.
 The disagreement made Agarkar start his own journal Sudharak as Tilak captured control of Kesari to further his revivalist nationalism.

-Agarkar was a strong proponent of rationalism and saw morality as distinct from religion.
+As a modern liberal Agarkar was a strong proponent of rationalism and saw morality as distinct from religion.
 He lent support to Age of Consent Bill and Pandita Ramabai’s Widows’ Home in Puna.
 However, his critics accuse him of ignoring the writings and works of Puna-based contemporary caste crusader Jyotiba Phule.

 In assessing Agarkar’s legacy in Maharashtra, N H Kulkarnee argues that he is adopted most prominently by the organized rationalist movement.
 However, his writings and activism also influenced Hindutva activist Vinayak Savarkar who sought to rationalise Hindu religion.
 Even the rise of Marxism in Maharashtra in 1920s was unconsciously influenced by Agarkar, an ardent devotee of John Stuart Mill!